crys-cross/ethernaut-attacks/README.md

 - Drain all the balance of both token A and B from the contract.

 #### SOLUTION:
--   deploy AttackToken.sol using deployAttackToken.ts to goerli network.
+-   This swap contract does not check if what token is being exchanged thus player can use a maliscious token contract to help in draining all the tokens in this contract.
+Deploy AttackToken.sol using deployAttackToken.ts to goerli network.
 After deployment put address of deployed library and other needed addresses in attackDexTwo.ts and run script in goerli.
 -   TODO- scripts

 #### FILES: